Reward Tampering Problems and Solutions in Reinforcement Learning: A Causal Influence Diagram Perspective: Reward Function Tampering

-If the designer does not realize the possibility of the agent changing the reward function, they may employ a standard RL agent that maximizes reward at each time step.
-As illustrated with the examples in \cref{sec:rf-examples}, this may produce an agent with an incentive to tamper with the reward function.
-The incentive is represented by the paths that pass $\ThetaR_2$ on the way from action $A_1$ to the rewards $R_2$ and $R_3$ in \cref{fig:mdp-irf}.
-As the user derives utility from the proper state $S_2$ and $S_3$, and rarely (directly) from $\ThetaR_2$ and $\ThetaR_3$, we would like the agent to instead acquire reward via the $A_2\to S_2\to R_2$ and $A_2\to S_2 \to S_3\to R_2$ paths.
+A standard RL agent that maximizes observed reward in an MDP with a modifiable implemented RF may have an instrumental goal to tamper with the implemented RF.
+This is indicated by the paths that pass $\ThetaR_2$ on the way from action $A_1$ to the rewards $R_2$ and $R_3$ in \cref{fig:mdp-irf} (the path to $R_2$ is highlighted).
+As the user derives utility from the states $S_2$ and $S_3$, and rarely (directly) from $\ThetaR_2$ and $\ThetaR_3$, we would like the agent to instead optimize reward via the $A_1\to S_2\to R_2$ and $A_1\to S_2 \to S_3\to R_3$ paths.

-\begin{claim} Standard RL agents may \footnote{An exception to the claim is when the reward function already assigns maximal reward to all states.} have a reward function tampering incentive. \end{claim}
+\begin{claim} A standard RL agent may \footnote{ One exception is when the implemented RF already assigns maximal reward to all states, in which case the agent lacks instrumental goal to tamper with it. } have an instrumental goal to tamper with its implemented reward function. \end{claim}

-\Cref{alg:rl} describes the high-level reasoning of an RL agent in an MDP with a modifiable reward function.